 About the Band

-Voted “Best Rock Band In Tucson” (2021 and 2023) by Tucson Weekly Readers!
+Voted “Best Rock Band In Tucson” (2021, 2023 and 2024) by Tucson Weekly Readers!

 Their sound and art direction make them seem much larger than a duo, churning out rock music that can jump from personal ballads to massive jams that threaten to swallow the performers up.
 Contemplative and a little psychedelic, just like the desert itself." - Tucson Weekly